Our Top 20 Made-to-Fade Raw Denim Jackets

 Buy Iron Heart from these select retailers: Iron Heart International, Franklin & Poe (US), Division Road (US), Corlection (AU), Brooklyn Clothing (CA).

-The perfect balance of vintage and modern (the legacy brands never made anything approaching this weight), Samurai’s WWII Jacket is a triple-pleated treasure.
+The perfect balance of vintage and modern (the legacy brands never made anything approaching this weight), Samurai’s take on the truly classic denim jacket takes the form into new heights.

 You can buy Samurai from all of these retailers: Franklin & Poe (US), Brooklyn Clothing (CA), Blue in Green (US), Redcast Heritage (ES), and Corlection (AU).